aglantzrbc/credit-risk-classification/README.md

   - **Precision:** A full 100% of loans the model predicted as healthy was actually healthy, but only 87% of loans the model predicted as high-risk were actually high-risk.
 These are identical to the findings from the first iteration before resampling, so precision hasn't improved.
 The model is "over-predicting", labeling some healthy loans as high-risk.
 The fact that balanced accuracy and recall are now both 100% across the board means that the small volume of error elided when these values are rounded up is clustering in the precision value for high-risk loans.
   - **Recall:** 100% of the healthy loans in the dataset were identified correctly as healthy and 100% of the high-risk loans were also identified correctly as such.
 Oversampling improved recall for high-risk loands

-This intial model was drawing from a dataset that had 75,036 low-risk loan data points and 2,500 high-risk data points.
-To resample the training data and ensure that the logistic regression model had an equal number of data points to draw from, the training set data was resampled with the `RandomOverSampler` module from <a href=https://imbalanced-learn.org/dev/index.html>imbalanced-learn</a>.
-This generated 56,277 data points for both low-risk (0) and high-risk (1) loans, based on the original dataset.

-The resampled data was used to build a new logistic regression model (Logistic Regression Model 2).
-The purpose of Logistic Regression Model 2 was to determine whether a loan to the borrower in the testing set would be low- or high-risk.
-The results are summarized below.

-## Results

-<strong>Logistic Regression Model 1:</strong>

-* Precision: 93% (an average--in predicting low-risk loans, the model was 100% precise, though the model was only 87% precise in predicting high-risk loans)
-* Accuracy: 94%
-* Recall: 95% (an average--the model had 100% recall in predicting low-risk loans, but 89% recall in predicting high-risk loans)

-<strong>Logistic Regression Model 2:</strong>

-* Precision: 93% (an average--in predicting low-risk loans, the model was 100% precise, though the model was only 87% precise in predicting high-risk loans)
-* Accuracy: 100%
-* Recall: 100%

 ## Summary

 Logistic Regression Model 2 is less likely to predict false negative results.
 However, based on the confusion matrices for each model, Logistic Regression Model 2 predicted slightly more false positives (low-risk when the actual was high-risk).